cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 ## Connect to the database

+> [!NOTE]
+> When deploying the multi-container Cloudberry environment it may take extra time for the database to initialize, so you may need to wait a few minutes before you can execute the psql prompt successfully.
+You can run `docker logs cbdb-mdw -f` to see the current state of the database initialization process, you'll know the process is finished when you see the "Deployment Successful" output.

 You can now connect to the database and try some basic operations.

 1. Connect to the Docker container from the host machine: